 It’s true – you do need a car to get around, or you need to know how to drive, in the very least.
+You can either rent a car or buy a used car when you go to this website.
 As mentioned earlier, America is huge.
 There’s public transportation in major cities like NYC, Chicago, etc, but they can only be found in big cities, plus they can be pretty expensive.

 Cabs are definitely costly, so Uber/Lyft is the way to go.

 Outside of major cities, public transportation is sparse and not very well-connected.
 In my college town, it takes me 45 minutes to get to a mall that I can reach within 15 minutes by car.
 If you want to get places outside of town, your best (and only) bet is to rent a car and drive there yourself.

 This can be a problem especially when you’re travelling, because many picturesque locations are not within cities, and can be quite inaccessible.
 Most of the time, your two main options are either to join a tour or rent a car and plan your trip yourself.
 I strongly recommend the latter, so do ensure that there are people who can drive in your entourage!

 US is way more expensive than Singapore, that’s for sure!
 Exchange-rate aside, a typical meal would cost at least $8 – $10USD.
 This is considered ‘$’ in Yelp, so I don’t recommend eating at places with ‘$$’ or more if you’re on a budget!

 Also, as most people would know, there is no service charge in America, but there exists a tipping culture.
 Usual tips range between 15-20%, depending on the level of service and how deep your pocket is (hahaha).
 Another thing to note is that prices do not reflect the actual prices you have to pay, because prices shown are BEFORE tax.
 I can’t count the number of times I’ve taken something to the cashier, prepared the exact change of $3.99, only to realise that it’s before tax and the cost is > $4!!!